madrilene/lenesaile.com/src/en/blog/2021-01-11-technical-details-ineliagestion.md

 The objective was to reflect Inelia's image and work philosophy in their new website.
 They are an agency with a very close relationship and a very direct and clear communication policy with the client.

-It has been great to have the photographs of Gabriel Monsalve who captured the essence of the consultancy.
+It was great to have Gabriel Monsalve's photos available!
+Original photos of the real people and facilities are invaluable and do an incredible amount to instill confidence in visitors.

 ## Developed with a relatively new method: Jamstack.